fancydrones/x500-cm4/docs/README.md

 ## :book: TL;DR

 This repository aims at giving instructs from zero to a fully operational UAV connected using a mobile phone and 4G/5G, by using available (ish) components and software.
 Some of the components selected are affected by the chip shortage (2022), and might be replaced as this hopefully improves shortly.
+This repository should make it easy to get up and running with a complete camera drone, and to keep it up to date at all time.

+## :rocket: Motivation

+Main motivations for this repo:

+- Bring all the pieces together to make a complete system.
+- Make it as easy as possible to get started.
+- Make it easy to keep the system up to date.

 ## :rotating_light: Disclaimer